 It’s a 55mm solid brass dome with the “Lion England” logo engraved on it.
 Listen – if you are looking for a great gift for a bike commuter just know that if you bought this for someone they would love you forever.
 You can view more details and purchase the Retro Bike bell here.
 Just a reminder it ships from the UK.

-You can’t make a list on bicycle bells without including Spurcycle.
+You can’t make a list of best bike bells without including Spurcycle.
+This traditional bicycle bell would be nice to add to your cycling accessories.
 They have their fandom in various cycling circles, and for good reason.
 They produce quality products that do their job well.
 These bells are made in the United States, and have a lifetime warranty.
 They are a bit pricey, but are made to last forever.
 If you’re looking for a solid look, a great ring, and the sturdiness to last as long as your bike than look at picking up the iconic Spurcycle bell.

 Lezyne Classic Shallow Bell